networkx/networkx/doc/Readme.txt

 ========
 .. include:: Menu.txt

-Latest version: 20 August 2005:  networkx-0.24: http://sourceforge.net/projects/networkx/

 About
 -----

    NetworkX (NX) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 Requirements